jqhz/LyricaL/README.md

 ## History

-LyricaL was first created in December 2024, having its orgins built in Python using a Tkinter window with similar threading and asynchronous functions for similar behavior.
+LyricaL was first created in December 2024, having its [prototype](https://github.com/jqhz/LyricaL-py) built in Python using a Tkinter window with similar threading and asynchronous functions for similar behavior.
 This implementation took it one-step further with Java Swing components to improve everything from looks to functionality.